-This award recognizes students in our hometown of Boston, Massachusetts.
-These merit-based awards will take students’ financial conditions into account.
+This award recognizes talented students in Bow Seat’s hometown of Boston, Massachusetts.
+Eligible participants must demonstrate financial need.
 Up to 3 winners in each age division will each receive a $250 cash scholarship.

 Students’ families must have a combined annual household income of less than $50,000.